-- PTSD Resolution is a charity (No. 1133188) that offers counselling with a 78% success rate to UK armed forces' TA and Regular Reserves and dependants, to relieve mental health problems resulting from military service, to ease reintegration into a normal work & family life. - The PTSD Resolution national outreach programme has over 200 counsellors.
-It is private, confidential, local, and one-toone.
-No referral is needed, thus reducing any sense of stigma.
-Counselling is brief and effective - an average of five onehour sessions. - PTSD Resolution offers employers Trauma Awareness Training to support the successful integration of Veterans and Reservists in the workplace.
-The half-day modular courses enable line managers and HR staff to recognise potential symptoms of trauma and identify a clear route to resolving any workplace difficulties - Resolution counsellors are trained in Trauma-Focused Cognitive Behavioural Therapy (TFCBT) Treatment is consistent with the guidelines of the National Institute for Health and Clinical Excellence (NICE).
-The charity's role is to provide a contact point for those requiring counselling and to arrange immediate, brief, local effective counselling, and to record the results. - TA and other Reserves are not required to talk about the traumatic events.
+- PTSD Resolution is a charity (No. 1133188) that offers free counselling, with an 78% success rate, to UK armed forces' veterans, TA, reservists and dependants, to relieve mental health problems resulting from military service, to ease reintegration into a normal work & family life. - The PTSD Resolution national outreach programme has over 200 therapists.
+It is private, confidential, local, and one-to-one.
+There is no referral needed, thus reducing any sense of stigma.
+Counselling is brief and effective - an average of five one-hour sessions. - PTSD Resolution offers employers Trauma Awareness Training to support the successful integration of veterans and TA in the workplace.
+The half-day modular courses enable line managers and HR staff to recognise potential symptoms of trauma and identify a clear route to resolving any workplace difficulties - Resolution counsellors are trained in Human Givens Therapy (HGT)(1), which includes a form of Trauma-Focused Cognitive Behavioural Therapy (TFCBT), consistent with the guidelines of the National Institute for Health and Clinical Excellence (NICE). - Veterans are not required to talk about the traumatic events.
 The programme policy is that re-exposure is better done in the client's visual imagination and while in a relaxed state, protecting confidentiality and reducing distress.
 This is a relatively new development of TFCBT, similar to Imagery Re-scripting and Reprocessing Therapy (IRRT).
-(1) - The Resolution network was launched in February 2010, following a three-year pilot programme, which included a project with the Falklands Veterans Foundation (www.fvf.org.uk) that helped ex-services personnel recover from symptoms which had lasted 25 years in some cases. - The programme has a 78% success rate (2) across the 157 UK veterans treated over a two year period.
-This is similar to the recovery rate in the recent study of 599 stress-related cases from the general population who were treated using the same counselling methodology: over 70% reached a significant and sustained improvement after an average of 3.6 treatment sessions (3). - Counselling is complementary to the work of other armed forces charities, because it can resolve the immediate mental health issues that may be barriers to successful help under reintegration and resettlement programmes. - Counsellors work in prisons, and there is an active programme of engagement with the prison service nationally.
+(2) - The Resolution network was launched in February 2010, following a three-year pilot programme, which included a project with the Falklands Veterans Foundation (www.fvf.org.uk) that helped ex-services personnel recover from symptoms which had lasted 25 years in some cases. - The programme has an 78% success rate (3) across the 157 UK veterans treated over a two year period.
+This is similar to the recovery rate in the recent study of 599 stress-related cases from the general population who were treated using HGT: over 70% reached a significant and sustained improvement after an average of 3.6 treatment sessions (4). - Counselling is complementary to the work of other armed forces charities, because it can resolve the immediate mental health issues that may be barriers to successful help under reintegration and resettlement programmes. - Counsellors work in prisons, and there is an active programme of engagement with the prison service nationally.
 The patron of the charity is Lord Ramsbotham, former Inspector of Prisons.
-There are an estimated 8,500 veterans in prison with 3,000 on parole (4).
-NAPO estimates that half this number suffer from PTSD and related disorders. - Resolution provides a service that is absent from the national provision for mental health; of those veterans that access treatment through other channels, research suggests that the majority approach their GP and just receive medication, without dealing with the trauma.
-One study of vulnerable veterans found that only 4% of those seeking treatment had been offered evidence-based therapeutic help (5).
+There are an estimated 8,500 veterans in prison with 3,000 on parole (5).
+NAPO estimates that half this number suffer from PTSD and related disorders. - Resolution provides a service that is absent from the national provision for veterans' mental health; of those veterans that access treatment through other channels, research suggests that the majority approach their GP and just receive medication, without dealing with the trauma.
+One study of vulnerable veterans found that only 4% of those seeking treatment had been offered evidence-based therapeutic help (6).